 '''

 customer = Customer.find(123)

 old_name = customer.name

 customer.name = Name.new(old_name.first, old_name.initials, "Smith")

-customer.save

 '''

-15.3 Single Table Inheritance
+Single Table Inheritance 15.3

 When we program with objects and classes, we sometimes use inheritance to express the relationship between abstractions.
 Our application might deal with people in various roles: customers, employees, managers, and so on.
 All roles will have some properties in common and other properties that are role specific.
 We might model this by saying that class Employee and class Customer are both subclasses of class Person and that Manager is in turn a subclass of Employee.
 The subclasses inherit the properties and responsibilities of their parent class.